Las Vegas Valley

-Since the 1990s, the Las Vegas Valley has seen rapid growth, tripling its population from 741,459 in 1990 to 2,227,053 estimated in 2018.
+Since the 1990s, the Las Vegas Valley has seen rapid growth, tripling its population from 741,459 in 1990 to 2,227,053 estimated in 2018, increasing to 2,421,685 in 2024.
 The Las Vegas Valley remains one of the fastest growing metropolitan areas in the United States.
 In its relatively short history, it has established a diverse presence in international business, commerce, urban development, and entertainment, as well as one of the most visited tourist attractions destinations in the world.
-In 2014, a record-breaking 41 million visited the Las Vegas area, producing a gross metropolitan product of more than $100 billion.
+In 2014, a record-breaking 41 million people visited the Las Vegas area, producing a gross metropolitan product of more than $100 billion.

 History

 The first reported non-Native American visitor to the Las Vegas Valley was the Mexican scout Rafael Rivera in 1829.
 Las Vegas was named by Mexicans in the Antonio Armijo party, including Rivera, who used the water in the area while heading north and west along the Old Spanish Trail from Texas.
 In the 19th century, areas of the valley contained artesian wells that supported extensive green areas, or meadows, hence the name Las Vegas (vegas being Spanish for "meadows").

 The area was previously settled by Mormon farmers in 1854 and later became the site of a United States Army fort in 1864, beginning a long relationship between southern Nevada and the U.S. military.
-Since the 1930s, Las Vegas has generally been identified as a gaming center as well as a resort destination, primarily targeting adults.
+Since the 1930s, Las Vegas has generally been identified as a gambling center as well as a resort destination, primarily targeting adults.

 Nellis Air Force Base is located in the northeast corner of the valley.
 The ranges that the Nellis pilots use and various other land areas used by various federal agencies, limit growth of the valley in terms of geographic area.

 Businessman Howard Hughes arrived in the late 1960s and purchased many casino hotels, as well as television and radio stations in the area.
 Legitimate corporations began to purchase casino hotels as well, and the mob was run out by the federal government over the next several years.
 The constant stream of tourist dollars from the hotels and casinos was augmented by a new source of federal money from the establishment of what is now Nellis Air Force Base.
 The influx of military personnel and casino job-hunters helped start a land building boom which is now leveling off.

 The Las Vegas area remains one of the world's top entertainment destinations.